EmergingDigitalAcademy/intro-to-fullstack-javascript/README.md

 which is ready to be served out by the express static server.
 When working locally, all requests from the react app to port 3000 will be proxied to localhost:5000 (see `package.json`)

+### Getting to Work
+  - [ ] Get the project running (server and client)
+  - [ ] Review the routes on the backend, confirming you can read / create / update / delete tasks via postman
+  - [ ] Review the frontend: `api.js`, `TaskTable`, `TaskForm`, and `TaskTableRow`
+  - [ ] TaskTable: Grab the tasks using the provided functions in `api.js` and store in local state in `TaskTable` (console log or use `JSON.stringify` to verify)
+  - [ ] TaskForm: Create a `TaskForm` component which tracks user input with local state and calls the `createTask` function in `api.js` and refreshes the global tasks data by calling the appropriate function that should be passed in via props from `TaskTable`.
+  - [ ] TaskTable: Map over the tasks in `TaskTable`, passing each task to a `TaskTableRow` child component as a prop
+  - [ ] TaskTableRow: Add the ability to delete a task by using the function call in `api.js`
+  - [ ] TaskTableRow: Add the ability to update a task by using the function call in `api.js`
+  - [ ] TaskTable: Add a message that uses `.filter` to show how many tasks are complete/incomplete

 ### Task API

 The completed and fully working project is available on the `solution` branch.
 The `main` branch has